On non-elliptic symplectic manifolds: -Hodge theory on the universal covering of closed symplectic manifolds

-For Hodge theory on non-compact smooth manifolds, see J. Dodziuk \cite{Dod}, M. Gromov \cite{Gr2} and N. Hitchin \cite{Hit}.
-See also N. Teleman \cite{Tele2,Tele3} for Hodge theory on closed PL manifolds or Lipschitz Riemannian manifolds.
+For the Hodge theory on non-compact smooth manifolds, see J. Dodziuk \cite{Dod}, M. Gromov \cite{Gr2} and N. Hitchin \cite{Hit}.
+See also N. Teleman \cite{Tele2,Tele3} for the Hodge theory on closed PL manifolds or Lipschitz Riemannian manifolds.